arru/darktable-scripts/README.md

 * Built and tested for Darktable 1.6

 ### Usage
 Put in darktable/lua folder inside darktable's configuration.
-Add `require "write_geotag"` to luarc file.
+Add `require "geotag_io"` to luarc file.
 Relaunch Darktable and locate the new command in Darktable's keyboard shortcut preferences.
 Set a shortcut you'd like (ctrl-shift-T for write tag, ctrl-shift-R for reset is a good choice) and you're good to go.

 Autogroup: group images by shooting time
 ========================================